srv328/crypto-price-bot/README.md

 # crypto-price-bot
 this repository contains a simple example of telegram bot using aiogram v3

-This is a simple Python Telegram bot designed to provide cryptocurrency prices using the Binance API.
+this is a simple Python Telegram bot designed to provide cryptocurrency prices using the Binance API.
 Users can interact with the bot by starting a conversation and utilizing buttons to inquire about the prices of popular cryptocurrencies.

 ## Getting Started